Lipoma Treatment in Roseville

 Your Consultation

 Every detail of the treatment plan will be discussed.
-You will learn about what to expect during procedure, the steps required for your recovery process, and the potential cost.
+You will learn about what to expect during the procedure, the steps required for your recovery process, and the potential cost.
 If you have questions, we will address them properly before we move on with the discussion.

 How Is Lipoma Treated?